Bob Netolicky: Indiana Pacers 1967–1972

 In his second season, the Pacers won the ABA Eastern Division championship with a 44–34 record after Larry Staverman was replaced by Hall of Fame coach Slick Leonard early in the season.
 Playing alongside Naismith Basketball Hall of Fame members Roger Brown and Mel Daniels, as well as Freddie Lewis, Netolicky averaged 18.9 points and 10.2 rebounds in the regular season.
 After defeating the Kentucky Colonels and Miami Floridians in the playoffs, the Pacers advanced to the ABA Finals, where they lost to the Oakland Oaks in five games.
 In a losing effort, Netolicky averaged 26.4 points in the Finals to lead the Pacers.
-Netowkicky was again selected to appear in the ABA All–Star game representing the East.
+Netolicky was again selected to appear in the ABA All–Star game representing the East.

 Netolicky helped lead the Pacers to the ABA Championship in 1969–70.
 The Pacers finished the season with a 59–25 record to win the Eastern Division.
 Netolicky averaged 20.6 points and 10.7 rebounds in the regular season.
 On April 12, 1970, the Pacers defeated the Pittsburgh Pipers 177–135, with Netolicky scoring 28 points in the game.
 In the playoffs, under Coach Slick Leonard, the Pacers swept the Carolina Cougars in four games and defeated the Kentucky Colonels 4 games to 1 to advance to the ABA Finals.
 In the ABA Finals, the Pacers defeated the Los Angeles Stars 4 games to 2 to win the ABA championship, with Netolicky averaging 20.3 points in the Finals, second on the Pacers who were led by Roger Brown's 33.2 average.
 In the second game of the series, a 114-111 Pacers victory, Netolicky scored 32 points, making 14 of 22 shots, including 10 in a row in the second half.
 Netolicky also grabbed a rebound with six seconds left, drawing a foul.
 He then made the two free throws to complete the scoring.
 Before a game 5 loss, Netolicky had gone water skiing the previous day with his attorney and strained muscles in his arm.
 In game 5, he made 7 of 22 shots and shot a few air balls in a 117–113 overtime loss.
 After the game he said, "I missed about 10 easy shots, if I hadn't gone water skiing, we would have won it at home."
 In 1969–70, Netolicky was named to the All–ABA Second Team and was selected to play in his third consecutive ABA All–Star game.